SteveOGallagher/ultimate-banner-builder/README.md

 # ultimate-banner-builder
 A banner build template that also works to generate static versions

-### How to run:
+### Setup:
-- run `npm i`
+- run `npm i` to install all necessary packages locally
+- sudo npm install gulp -g

+### Workflow for building the banners
+- In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size.
+- run `npm run generate` to create the 'src' folder structure where you will build the Master version.
+- run `gulp` to create the 'prod' output folder structure when the final ad files will be automatically created.
+- Once the client is satisfied that the Master banner matches the brief, run `gulp master` to create new template files consisting of the work you've done.

-- Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes.
+- Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes including the Master size.
 - If Google Display Network builds are required, complete the 'sizes.json' file's `versions` array to label each variation needed per ad size.
 - run `npm run generate`
-- sudo npm install gulp -g
 - run `gulp`
+- Make adjustments in the code for each size as needed.
+(Typically, only image-paths.js and overwrite.scss will need adjusting)

 #Requirements of the banner template builder